 Duty to Disclose?
-Although directors are fiduciaries, there does not appear to be a duty by directors to disclose the presence of registered sex offenders in the association.
+Although board members are fiduciaries, there does not appear to be a duty by directors to disclose the presence of registered sex offenders in the association.
 Not all sex offenders are dangerous.
-There are different tiers of or classifications for sex offenders.
 The law has created protections for offenders who have "paid their debt" to society.
 The only time disclosure is allowed is to protect persons at risk.
 Moreover, the disclosure must not be for the purpose of discriminating against or harassing the registered offender.
 Impermissible disclosures could lead to criminal prosecution and civil liability for directors.
 One unpublished case addressed the disclosure issue in a footnote:

 FN2. ...In the case of sex offenders, where the Legislature has established a mechanism for public disclosure of the whereabouts of repeat offenders, there is no duty to warn about the proximity of specific individuals merely because of their prior offenses.
 (Civ.Code, §2079.10a, subd. (b).)
 (Wentworth v.
 Sierra North Village HOA.)

 Notice to Membership.
 Regarding notice to the membership, boards have several options, depending on the circumstances and the degree of risk they are willing to assume.